wp-plugins/mailpress/readme.txt

 * bug fix : subscription form now working when javascript or ajax not activated
 * Add-Ons
    - MailPress_comment : now subscription to comments can be checked by default (see settings)
+   - MailPress_comment_newsletter_subscription : !!NEW!!
+Subscribe to a default newsletter from comment form
    - MailPress_mailinglist_country_code : !!NEW!!
 New Mail : add mailing lists based on country code (beware !
 IP geolocation search is not 100% accurate)
    - MailPress_mailinglist_US_state : !!NEW!!
 New Mail : add mailing lists based on US State (beware !
 IP geolocation search is not 100% accurate)
    - MailPress_mailinglist_user_role : !!NEW!!
 New Mail : add mailing lists based on wp user roles (beware !
 Sync_wordpress_user add-on STRONGLY required)